SCIENCE 10th

 information: the shapes of the

-population graphs in 2005 for the developed and underdeveloped countries and compare
+population graphs in 2005 for the developed and underdeveloped countries and

-2025.
-Students must also research
+projected in 2025.
+Students must also

-studied.
-Students must decide if
+countries studied.
+Students must decide

-dynamics and state the evidence for their decision.
+population dynamics and state the evidence for their decision.

 b.

-Length/Timing: 1-3 days
+Length/Timing: 1-3 days (45-minute

-(45-minute periods)
+periods)

 c.

-1.How does the population growth of underdeveloped
+does the population growth of underdeveloped countries compare to developed

 2.